These 5 steps will help you turn your old coffee maker and costume jewelry into cold cash!

 - Don’t get greedy- charge no more than $1 for a book- and accept 50 cents at the end of the day.
 CDs should go for $2 max.
 A button down shirt would be $1 or $2.
 Just because you paid $150 for a designer jacket doesn’t mean you will get $75 for it now.

 - Work with a partner- have one person doing the bargaining and collecting the money plus have one keeping an eye on the crowd.
 Plus you will need food and bathroom breaks!

-Items that sell well at yard sales include:
+Items that sell well include: